CS First aims to give all students an introduction to computer science!

-It’s best suited for students ages 9 to 14, typically 4th to 8th grade in the United States.
+It is best suited for students ages 9 to 14 -- typically 4th to 8th grade in the United States.

-Most importantly, teachers don’t need a background in computer science to teach CS First.
+Most importantly, teachers do not need a background in computer science to each CS First.

-Hundreds of online instructional videos guide students through each activity,
+CS First’s hundreds of instructional videos guide students through each activity,

 allowing them to work independently and at their own pace.

-This frees up the teachers to work with students one-on-one.
+This frees up the teacher to interact with students individually.

-Every theme includes additional resources to create a more engaging experience.
+Every activity includes additional resources to create a more engaging experience.

 All materials are available online for download or can be sent as a printed kit for free when you set up a class.